myfeather/www.afeather.art/content/_index.md

 +++
-title: "Welcome to Afeather.Art"
+title = "Welcome to Afeather.Art"

-url: "/"
+url = "/"

 +++
 Welcome to **A Feather's Gallery**!
 Choose an album below to start browsing.